gabedvdsn/FESStateSystem/README.md

 ![image](https://github.com/user-attachments/assets/c81c1740-094b-45bb-8a24-5071e43c28f1)

 ### SYSTEM CHANGE RESPONDERS
 System change responders are utilized by moderators to handle state and moderator transition-specific decisions using conditional triggers and actor retrievals.
 System change responders provide the affected actor, transitioned states, and applied conditions to support easy extendability.
+Responders are useful for implementing modular state-based feedback and behavior that can directly impact the state system (and more; see

 ![image](https://github.com/user-attachments/assets/d37f0fef-4550-4e6e-bc35-e62dd31e9a66)